 Does Google change meta descriptions?

 Yes, Google often rewrites meta descriptions based on a page’s content and the user’s search query.
 If Google deems the provided meta description irrelevant or insufficient, it may generate a new one from the page’s text to better match the user’s search intent.
-It does that to try to show searchers the exact content on your page that matches their query.
+It does that to show searchers the exact content on your page that matches their query.

 How to Write Meta Descriptions That Drive Clicks